Updated: Jul 10

 - 1/3 Bligh Madris (1B/OF) added to 40-man roster

 I think the Astros are stacking multiple additional options to the existing roster.
 We will explore more about this as we see it develop during Spring Training.
 In short, I think Madris and Matijevic compete to be the first option to be called up from the minors at 1B/LF in case of injury.
-Hensley is the likely the first MLB roster backup option at 1B but if he struggles perhaps Madris gets the call.
+Hensley is the likely the first MLB roster backup option at 1B but if he struggles perhaps Madris gets the call (Underline added in June).
 The younger OFers in the Astros system are likely to pass Madris in 2023 and be the first option to be called up if an OF is needed.
 At the start of the season Madris may be the preferred choice,

 Given what the Astros have done to stack multiple backup options at 1B, I would be shocked if they signed Gurriel.
 Therefore, perhaps the Madris signing does unofficially close that chapter in Astros history.